LucasAsafe/SanFranscisco-Font-Collection/README.md

 Este repositorio contém todas as fontes da familia SanFrancisco <i>SF-(DISPLAY-TEXT-ROUNDED-COMPACT-MONO)</i>. <br>

 Please note that it is forbidden to use this typeface for your commercial project.<br>
-Por favor, tenha em mente que é proibido usar essa font nos seus projetos comerciais.<br>
+Por favor, tenha em mente que é proibido usar essa fonte nos seus projetos comerciais.<br>

 <h3><b>LICENSING</b></h3>
 The typeface is licensed to registered third-party developers for the design and development of applications for iOS, macOS and watchOS